JuanVDW/PCNSE/Decryption.md

     * A decryption profile allows check on both decrypted traffic and traffic excluded from decryption
         * Allows to block sessions unsupported protocols, cypher suites, or SSL client auth.
         * Block sessions based on certificate status: revoked, unknown, expired, etc
-        * After creating a profile, it can be applied to a decryption policy.
+        * After creating a profile, it can be applied to a decryption policy
-        * A default profile is provided that can be used/cloned/modified.
+        * A default profile is provided that can be used/cloned/modified
         * Rules for the decrypted traffic will need to be present.
 For example, if traffic is web-browsing, google docs, or another encrypted application setting, security policies allowing that traffic must be present or the traffic will be dropped as matching no FW rules.

 ### SSL Inbound Inspection
-* FW Can inspect inbound SSL traffic
+* FW can inspect inbound SSL traffic
 * The internal server's cert and private key must be loaded on the firewall
 * The firewall will decrypt and read the traffic, and then forwards the original encrypted traffic to the server
-    * Note that the traffic will be forwarded only if it is not blocked/dropped by a security policy on the firewall.
+    * Note that the traffic will be forwarded only if it is not blocked/dropped by a security policy on the firewall
 * To create an SSL inbound inspection policy:
     * Import the server certificate and private key into the firewall (PEM and PKCS12 formats supported)
     * Create a decryption policy under Policies > Decryption > Add - under Options, select 'Decrypt'